Tsaikkari/Scaffolding/README.md

-<h3 align="center">An App for Ladies</h3>
+<h3 align="center">Lady</h3>

 ## About The Project

-The application will provide women tools for improving themselves and their life quality by multiple features such as monitoring weight, fitness, days for increasing the chances of getting pregnant - or avoid getting pregnant, depending on the case, time management, inspirational quotes and wisdoms of life to start the day on the right foot and provide encouragement, and more.
+The application will provide women tools for improving themselves and their life quality by multiple features such as monitoring weight, fitness, days for increasing the chances of getting pregnant - or avoid getting pregnant, depending on the case -, time management, inspirational quotes and wisdoms of life to start the day on the right foot and provide encouragement, and more.

 ### Tech Stacks